A meme is any information that can be copied by others in some way.

 This includes viruses, animals, genes, computer viruses, automated spam bots, crystals, bacteria, parasites.

-Memes are just based on abstractions generated by our minds and culture.
+Memes are replicators based on abstractions, copied by our minds and brains.

 Software describes the patterns of change in information in a physical substrate.

-Memes have high rate of copy, but low stickiness and copying-fidelity compared to genes and other replicators.
+Memes have high rate of copy, but low stickiness and copying-fidelity compared to genes.

-Humans co-evolved with this replicator, hence why our brains are so big compared to other animals (brain is 5% of mass, with 20% of body energy)
+Humans co-evolved with this replicator, hence why our brains are so large compared to other animals (brain is 5% of mass, with 20% of body energy usage)

-Big brains were useful for memes, and some memes were useful for survival, hence our big-brained ancestors were advantaged and procreated.
+Big brains were useful for memes, and some memes were useful for survival, hence our big-brained ancestors were advantaged and procreated at a higher rate.